aniket-nath/aniket-nath.github.io/_portfolio/portfolio-1.md

 </tbody>
 </table>
 <center>
-Minkowski Functionals as descriptors of fields in different dimensional manifolds ([Schmalzing et. al, 1997](https://arxiv.org/abs/astro-ph/9710185))
+Minkowski Functionals as descriptors of fields in different dimensional manifolds
 </center>
 ## Modelling of Galactic Magnetic Field
 There are various models to mathematically describe the gross magnetic field in a generic galaxy.
 These have been described in the appendix section of [Pelgrims et al., 2021](https://arxiv.org/abs/1807.10515).
 We have picked up different models, and the corresponding fitted parameters, and simulated the synchrotron maps, by using the equations for Stoke's parameters.
 Finally, we have appliedd a mask, derived from the Haslam Map at 408 MHz, and tried to get the statistics for different scenarios.